estevaofon/minilang/REF_README.md

-# Nox: When to use the `ref` keyword
+# Noxy: When to use the `ref` keyword

-This guide explains concisely when and how to use `ref` in Nox, with practical examples and common pitfalls.
+This guide explains concisely when and how to use `ref` in Noxy, with practical examples and common pitfalls.

 ## What is `ref`?